SekerDAO/Usul/README.md

 /// @param bytes The method signature that is allowed by this role
 /// @param bytes The parameters data that is allowed by this role
 /// @param operation The enumarated call or delegatecall option

+roles.setMustBeMember
+/// @param bool Set to true to enforce the proposal module can only collect member votes
 ```

 ## Admin Burning